datasnakes/OrthoEvolution/OrthoEvol/README.md

 Tutorial
 =============
-Datasnakes-Scripts has been built with Python 3.5 (and up) as a multi-faceted package and pipeline framework for comparative genetics in order to infer orthologous genes.
+OrthoEvolu has been built with Python 3.5 (and up) as a multi-faceted package and pipeline framework for comparative genetics in order to infer orthologous genes.

 Currently, this python package is comprised of 5 major modules: